A short and elegant proof of a theorem of J.-E. Pin: Theorem and greedy compression

-\begin{proof} Suppose first that (3) is satisfied.
-Then we can do breadth first search on the power automaton.
-We obtain that $(Q,\Sigma)$ is as in lemma \ref{corank2}, and we can see that $a$ is as $s$ in \eqref{a} and $b$ is as $s$ in \eqref{b}.
-Furthermore, $X = \{1,2,3,4\}$ and $d = a$.
-Let $r$ represent any state in $Q \setminus \{1,2,3,4\}$.
-Then we get the following transition graph.
+{\bf (3) {\mathversion{bold}$\Rightarrow$} (4)~} Suppose that (3) holds.
+We can do breadth first search on the power automaton.
+We obtain that $(Q,\Sigma,\ldots)$ is a Pin DFA, and we can see that $z$ is as $s$ in \eqref{a} and $x$ is as $s$ in \eqref{b}.
+Furthermore, we may assume that $y = z$.
+Let $r$ be a wildcard for the states in $Q \setminus \{1,2,3,4\}$.
+Then we get the following transition graph for the power automaton, where $x$ and $z$ are examples of symbols which perform the transitions they mark, and some transitions are missing.

-Here, the only transitions which do not go to the right which are given are compressing transitions.
-From this, we infer that (1), (2) and (4) are satisfied as well.
+Here, the shaded blocks correspond to cardinalities of the state set.
+The transitions which were omitted are exactly the cardinality-preserving transitions from given state sets, which do not go to the right (their target state sets have \emph{not} been omitted).
+From this, we infer that (3) is satisfied.

-Suppose next that (3) is not satisfied.
-Suppose first that $Q$ can be compressed to a set of size at most $n - 2$ in at most $3$ steps.
-Then there exist an $i \le 2$ and a $u \in \Sigma^{i+1}$, such that $|Qu| \le n - 2$.
-From theorem \ref{franklpin} or theorem \ref{pin}, it follows that there exists a $j \le 6$ and a $v \in \Sigma^{j}$, such that $|Quv| \le n - 3$.
-Hence we can take $w = uv$, and none of {\upshape (1)}, {\upshape (2)} and {\upshape (4)} is satisfied.

-Suppose next that $Q$ cannot be compressed to a set of size at most $n - 2$ in at most $3$ steps.
-Then we may assume that $(Q,\Sigma,\ldots)$ is as in lemma \ref{corank2}.
-Let $w$ be the word obtained in the proof lemma \ref{X}, such that $|w| \le 9$ and $|Qw| = n - 3$.
-If $w = badbv$ for some word $v \in \Sigma^{*}$, then none of {\upshape (1)}, {\upshape (2)} and {\upshape (4)} is satisfied.